sourcegraph/about/blogposts/announcing-sourcegraph-3.3.md

 - JavaScript
 - TypeScript

-Additional languages will be added as part of each new release and if you want a particular language added, create an issue on the `sourcegraph-sentry GitHub repository`.
+Additional languages will be added as part of each new release and if you want a particular language added, create an issue for the [sourcegraph-sentry repository](https://github.com/sourcegraph/sentry/issues).

 <div id="bitbucket-fixes"></div>

 ## Bitbucket Server integration and browser extension fixes

-The refactoring and fixing work for integrations which started in 3.2 continues in this release, with many Bitbucket Server integration and browser extension fixes:
+The refactoring and fixing work for integrations which started in 3.2 continues in this release, with many Bitbucket Server and browser extension fixes:

 - [**Bitbucket server fixes**](https://github.com/sourcegraph/sourcegraph/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed+label%3Abitbucket+milestone%3A3.3+)<br />
 Many UI improvements so Sourcegraph feels like a native integration of Bitbucket Server.<br /><br />
 - [**Browser extension fixes**](https://github.com/sourcegraph/sourcegraph/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed+milestone%3A3.3+label%3Abrowser-extension+)<br />
 Better Sourcegraph connection error handling and prompts for when the extension must be manually activated, e.g. if using GitLab.com, as well as new [browser extension troubleshooting tips](https://docs.sourcegraph.com/integration/browser_extension#troubleshooting).

-We’re also boosting our end-to-end test coverage to catch code host related  issues such as GitHub DOM changes faster.
+As part of making the browser extension more robust, we're increasing end-to-end test coverage to catch code host related  issues such as GitHub DOM changes faster.
 This reduces the time from issue logged, to patched and released, the goal being to catch any code host integration issues before our users do.

 <div id="code-intel"></div>